2019 Digital Ally 400: Radio

-MRN had the radio call for the race which was also simulcasted on Sirius XM NASCAR Radio.
+MRN had the radio call for the race which was also simulcasted on SiriusXM's NASCAR Radio channel.
 Alex Hayden, Jeff Striegle and Rusty Wallace called the race in the booth when the field raced through the tri-oval.
-Dave Moody covered the race from the Sunoco spotters stand outside turn 2 when the field is racing through turns 1 and 2.
-Mike Bagley called the race from a platform outside turn 4.
-Jason Toy, Kim Coon, and Steve Post worked pit road for the radio side.
+Dave Moody covered the race from the Sunoco spotters stand outside turn 2 when the field raced through turns 1 and 2 and Mike Bagley called the race from a platform outside turn 4, while Jason Toy, Kim Coon, and Steve Post worked pit road.